This is a complete guide to a non-toxic bathroom – safe for the chemically sensitive.

 Safe Tiles

-• Ceramic tiles are good if they do not contain lead.
+- Ceramic tiles are good (no off-gassing), they do often contain lead.
 They can also contain radioactive minerals.

-• Porcelain – like ceramic does not have chemical offgassing.
-It sometimes needs to be resealed.
-Porcelain tile is a type of ceramic.
-You may want to avoid tiles with Microban fungicide added to them.
+- Porcelain – a type of ceramic, this does not have chemical off-gassing.
+You may want to avoid tiles with anti-microbials added to them.

 Lead in Ceramic tile